codecov/example-python/README.md

 ## Caveats
 ### Private Repo
-Repository tokens are required for (a) all private repos, (b) public repos not using Travis-CI, CircleCI or AppVeyor.
+Repository tokens are required for (a) all private repos, (b) public repos not using the [Codecov GitHub Action][https://github.com/codecov/codecov-action], Travis CI, CircleCI or AppVeyor.

 Find your repository token at Codecov and provide via appending `-t <your upload token>` to you where you upload reports.

 ### Cobertura Reports
 Cobertura reports can expire - Codecov will reject reports that are older than 12 hours.
 The logs contain details if a report expired.